narasimhan-me/EngineO.ai/docs/ENGINEO_AI_INSTRUCTIONS.md

 For every new UEP / Supervisor / Claude session:

 - This document (ENGINEO_AI_INSTRUCTIONS.md) should be logically considered "loaded" as context.
-- New sessions must respect v3.2 rules (no reverting to older rules about who updates the plan).
+- New sessions must respect v3.3 rules (no reverting to older rules about who updates the plan), explicitly including the manual testing documentation workflow.

 Modification of this document: